Natalisp/bookinist/README.md

 # Bookinist

-Welcome to your new gem!
+See a list of 5 books recommendations that changes every time you run gem.
+Every time different - always great.
+Read description of interesting book and open page of the book in your browser.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/bookinist`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation